 Health Literacy is about people having enough knowledge, understanding, skills and confidence to use health information, to be more active partners in their care, and to navigate health and social care systems.
 Health Literacy is being increasingly recognised as a significant public health concern.
-Health Literacy can affect anyone at anytime for example receiving new or distressing health information.
-Never make assumption about a person’s health literacy level as it may not always be apparent.
+Health Literacy can affect anyone at anytime, for example receiving new or distressing health information.
+Never make assumptions about a person’s health literacy level as it may not always be apparent.

 Health Literacy in Scotland.
 Making it Easy from NES on Vimeo.